🌦 Living With Anxiety as a Software Engineer

 Despite the experience I’ve built up in both my professional career and from living with and managing anxiety, there are many things in an average day as a software engineer that are sources of anxiety to me.

-Learn how the DataCamp engineering team tackled the difficult problem of swapping out the main code editor of the DataCamp learning experience with minimal disruption to users, whilst simultaneously reducing technical debt and laying the foundations for future success.
+Last year, we deployed a major re-implementation of the core code editing experience of our interactive courses.
+In this article, we explore how our engineering team tackled the difficult problem of swapping out one of the major components of the DataCamp experience with minimal disruption to our users, whilst simultaneously reducing technical debt and laying the foundations for future success.

 If you’re using React’s useState hooks in your frontend application, you may not know that the setter function can also accept a function as an argument.
 This can be used to avoid unnecessary re-renders when combined with useCallback.